buildswiftapp/ByldGo-Submittal/BUILD_LOG.md

    summarizing the decision → confirm the submittal now shows "Approved" with your comment in the dashboard.

+**✅ Tested and confirmed working end-to-end (9/16/2026).** Two things worth remembering from testing this:

+- Leaving `RESEND_FROM_EMAIL` blank in `.env.local` had a bug — a blank
+  value still isn't the same as "not set" to the app, so it tried sending from an empty address and Resend rejected it.
+Fixed in `src/lib/resend.ts`; leaving it blank now correctly falls back to `onboarding@resend.dev`.
+- While using that fallback `onboarding@resend.dev` sender (before you verify your own domain), test emails may land in **spam** — that's normal for a shared sandbox address, not a bug.
+It'll stop once you verify `byldgo.com` in Resend and send from a real address on it.

 ## Step 4 — Basic AI spec Q&A — not started

 ## Step 5 — Full split-screen AI Specification Analysis Portal — not started